 From twisted yew trees to majestic Californian redwoods, we've found the world's most inspiring real-life forests.
 Check them out below.

-The lush green rainforest of Olympic National Park, Washington, USA.
-It has an incredibly diverse ecosystem with old growth in the shadow of glacier covered peaks and alpine meadows.
+The lush green rainforest of Olympic National Park has an incredibly diverse ecosystem with old growth in the shadow of glacier-covered peaks and alpine meadows.

 Majestic, proud, magnificent.
 When you stand in a redwood forest, you stand among giants.
-The quintessential redwood forest can be found at Del Norte Redwoods State Park, California.
+The quintessential redwood forest can be found at Del Norte Redwoods State Park in California.

 Go green.
-These mossy wonders can be found in Spain’s Gorbeia Natural Park which is located at the foot of Mount Gorbeia which sits at 1,481m.
+These mossy wonders can be found in Spain’s Gorbeia Natural Park, located at the foot of Mount Gorbeia, which sits at 4,859 feet.

 This beautiful fern-heavy forest is a haven amongst the barren land at the Kilauea Volcano in Hawaii.
 The forest in the Hawaii Volcanoes National Park is made up primarily of tree fern and ohia trees.

-This particular old moss-covered beech tree actually has a name, Ponthus’ beech which legend has it is named after a knight of the round table.
-The tree can be found in Brocéliande forest Brittany, France.
+This particular old moss-covered beech tree actually has a name, Ponthus’ beech, which legend has it is named after a knight of the Round Table.
+The tree can be found in Brocéliande Forest near Brittany, France.

 This twisted yew tree is among one of the oldest in England.
 Some of the trees are said to be almost 2,000 years old and are popular with kids playing hide-and-seek.
 The trees don't have man to thank for their survival — they were once used as target practice by Britain's Royal Air Force.

 No forest scene is complete until the sun appears, sending through great shards of light that illuminate the forest floor.
 This forest scene can be found in many areas across northern Europe.
-It's actually in the Netherlands.
+This one is actually in the Netherlands.